yintong-zhou/ReposTransfer/README.md

 Source Directory: Directory about all source that will be transferred.
 <br>
-If the '.infoFile.txt' exists the system automatically will connect to the Server else enter the init command by the list.
+If the '.reposinfo.txt' exists the system automatically will connect to the Server else enter the init command by the list.

 ## Commands list
 - **init //0.0.0.0/folders** *(Establish the connection to Local Server/Machine)*